kertser/UV_Reactor_DDF_Evaluation/README.md

 The script will output:
 - Optimized parameters of the inverse gamma distribution (alpha, beta, location).
 - Empirical and fitted moments (mean, variance, skewness, kurtosis).
-- Dimensionless factors: TUF, CV, TCV.
+- Dimensionless factors: DSL, CV, TCV.
 - Overall efficiency of the reactor as a percentage.

 ## Contributing